austin0308/Weather-API-Call/README.md

 # API
 This is a weather API application with C++ and Python.
+This was a final project in my Advanced C++ Class, so I needed to implement some C++ into it.
+This program could be programmed all in Python as well.

 Python File makes the API call, which returns a JSON File.
 It then writes the JSON to a JSON file, where C++ reads it, then displays it in the console.

 I used Neil Lohmann's json.h file to read JSON files from C++.
 Here is the link to his GitHub: https://github.com/nlohmann/json